lacework/ops/aws-access-key/README.md

 As shown from the example below, the metrics dumped include the last 5 digits of the access key, the account alias, and the key age.
 Note that metrics for ALL keys will be dumped into STDOUT, regardless of their status.

-Example output:
+Example output (influxDB format):
 ```
 iam,name=dev_afiunel,key=VHXVM,status=disabled,accountAlias=lacework-devtest age=197
 ```

-From here, T
+From here, Telegraf scrapes STDOUT and handles pushing these to your monitoring platform with `outputs.<plugin>`

 ## Getting Started